 - Any comment left on a tab page or a menu entry will eventually be erased.
 (It's not that I don't love you; I just want to keep them clean.)
 I'll leave all the comments on articles up until the day they finally turn power off to The Internet, but the menus and tabs would get very cluttered if I let comments accumulate.

 - ANY comment on Writing About Writing may show up in a later entry where I respond to it.
 Consider that before you comment.
 99% of my commenters are rational, calm, and awesome or just giving some quick feedback that wouldn't work to spark its own post.
 You can comment that you think something is great (or even not my best) without worrying that I'll repost your comments, and you can call me on my grammar mistakes forever without worry.
 (In fact, I'm generally grateful if someone points out a mistake I can fix.)

 Above is a policy about comments!
-I will not post e-mails or other private correspondence unless I have express permission.
-I may talk about the content of an email in vague terms, but I won't simply post them unless their author says it's okay.
+I will not post emails, PM's/DM's on social media, or other private correspondence unless I have express permission.

 Above policy is also about comments left directly on this blog.
 I have other commenting policies for social media pages like Facebook.